bartoszgebarowski/guess-a-word/README.md

 ### Keyboard panel

-- Its main purpose is to allow the user to interact with the game board
+- Its primary purpose is to allow the user to interact with the game board
   - It simulates a real keyboard with a standard QWERTY layout
   - Buttons will change colour to red to clue users that the letters that they have guessed are not in the word
 - Backspace button that allows user to remove one letter from a potential answer